LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 ### getHeight

 **Purpose**

 Returns the current height of the inventory grid.

 Defaults to `lia.config.invH` when unset.

 **Parameters**

 * None

 **Realm**

 `Shared`

 **Returns**

-* number: Grid height in slots.
+* `number`: Grid height in slots.

 **Example**